ygemici/osz/docs/services.md

 =============

 There are two different kind of services: system services and user services.
-System services must reside on the initial ramdisk, as they are the server counterparts of libc, and they cannot be controlled from userspace.
+System services must reside on the initial ramdisk, as they are the server counterparts of `libc`, and they cannot be controlled from userspace.
 User services on the other hand are controlled by the init system service, and they can be loaded from external disks as well.